aniket19233-maker/ComputerVision_Project_YogaPoseClassification/README.md

-# ComputerVision_Project_YogaPoseClassification
+# Computer Vision Project YogaPoseClassification
 This was a Computer Vision Project which classified Yoga Poses using Features Extracted From Custom Features Created.

-# CSE 343 Machine Learning Project
+# CSE 544 Machine Learning Project

 ## Rainfall Prediction using Machine Learning (T-28)

-#### Work done as a part of the course CSE 343: Machine Learning by Prof. Jainendra Shukla.
+#### Work done as a part of the course CSE 544: Machine Learning by Prof. Koteshwar Rao JerriPothula.

 ## About the Project